Gardening Calendar

 - Continue dividing overgrown perennials

-- Keep plants watered until ground is frozen
+- Keep plants watered until the ground is frozen

 - If you have a greenhouse, now is the time to clean it up remembering to clear out under any benches